 IRS individual taxpayer identification numbers (ITINs) for aliens.
-Do not accept an ITIN in place of an SSN for employee identification or for work.
-An ITIN is only available to resident and nonresident aliens who are not eligible for U.S. employment and need identification for other tax purposes.
-You can identify an ITIN because it is a nine-digit number, beginning with the number "9" with either a "7" or "8" as the fourth digit and is formatted like an SSN (for example, 9NN-7N-NNNN).
+Don't accept an ITIN in place of an SSN for employee identification or for work.
+An ITIN is only available to resident and nonresident aliens who aren't eligible for U.S. employment and need identification for other tax purposes.
+You can identify an ITIN because it is a nine-digit number, formatted like an SSN, that starts with the number "9" and has a range of numbers from "70-88", "90-92", and "94-99" for the fourth and fifth digits (for example, 9NN-7N-NNNN).

 An individual with an ITIN who later becomes eligible to work in the United States must obtain an CAUTION SSN.
-If the individual is currently eligible to work in the United States, instruct the individual to apply for an SSN and follow the instructions under Applying for a social security number above.
-Do not use an ITIN in place of an SSN on Form W-2.
+If the individual is currently eligible to work in the United States, instruct the individual to apply for an SSN and follow the instructions under Applying for an SSN above.
+Don't use an ITIN in place of an SSN on Form W-2.

-Verification of social security numbers.
-Employers and authorized reporting agents can use the Social Security Number Verification Service (SSNVS) to instantly verify up to 10 names and SSNs (per screen) at a time, or submit an electronic file of up to 250,000 names and SSNs and usually receive the results the next business day.
-Visit www.socialsecurity.gov/employer/ssnv.htm for more information.
+Verification of SSNs.
+Employers and authorized reporting agents can use the Social Security Number Verification Service (SSNVS) to instantly verify up to 10 names and SSNs (per screen) at a time, or submit an electronic file of up to 250,000 names and SSNs and usually receive results the next business www.socialsecurity.gov/employer/ssnv.htm for more information.